tpawlowski/mosquitto/readme.txt

 =========

-Mosquitto is an open source implementation of a server for version 3.1 of the mqtt protocol.
-IBM have a closed source version of this server, known as Really Small Message Broker (rsmb).
+Mosquitto is an open source implementation of a server for version 3.1 of the MQTT protocol.
+IBM have released a closed source implementation of such a server, which is known as Really Small Message Broker (rsmb).
 Mosquitto is largely a drop in replacement with more features.

-See the following links for more information on mqtt:
+See the following links for more information on MQTT:

 http://mqtt.org/
 http://www.ibm.com/developerworks/webservices/library/ws-mqtt/index.html